 - Fertilisers can correct plant nutrient deficiencies

-- Fertilisers are not a substitute for using organic mulches and soil conditioners
+- Fertilisers are not a substitute for good soil care using organic mulches and soil conditioners

 Why use fertilisers?